-If you live in the Seattle or King County area and want help reaching agreements in your divorce, please contact Seattle divorce mediator Mark Weiss at (206) 622-6707.
+If you live in the Seattle or King County area and want help reaching agreements in your divorce, please contact Seattle divorce mediator Mark Weiss by completing the form on this page.

 Is it best to file with the court when starting a divorce?
 Likely not.
 Filing with the court makes you subject to the court’s rigid rules about when and how things should get done.
 A unilateral court filing can easily create unnecessary acrimony.
 Some options for reaching agreement may also become unavailable once you file—for example, some mortgage options that may be helpful for a successful settlement become unavailable.
 Unless a court filing is required to provide necessary safety protections or for tax filing purposes, we generally recommend delaying filing a divorce with the court until all options have been considered and the timing of filing is considered by both spouses.